We're here to help you in shaping your experience at DePauw

 Information on What to Bring

 Students and their families often ask what they should (and should not) be bringing with them when they are moving to campus.
 The document below answers some frequently asked questions as well as provides an idea of what to pack when you are making your transition to living on campus.
 Additionally, the document contains links to Facilities Management regarding requesting loft kits, ladders and micro-fridges.
-Requests for those items are due by August 10, 2012.

 If you are moving out of your assignment in the Residence Halls, Rector Village or in the University-Owned Apartments and Houses, it is important to keep in mind that your living space needs to be returned to the condition that it was found upon your check-in.
 Below are examples of cleaning-related tasks that need to be completed to assist you in your planning as well as facilitate conversations among roommates.

 @DePauw_CLCD on Twitter

 it was a joy to see all of the students connected to our office sharing their passions with new students at the activities fair!11 months ago

 we hope all of our students enjoyed this beautiful day! #FirstDayOfSchool11 months ago

 another great #depauwmovein is in the books! big thank you to the SLS, Move Crew, Mentors, and volunteers for a wonderful morning!11 months ago